dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Attended the first piano lesson with Ethan

 - [L3MONSHAPE](#l3monshape)
-  - Continued learning of Chapter 17 of Scipy Lecture Notes
+  - Continued learning of Chapter 17 of SciPy Lecture Notes
 - [HEXAGONMI](#hexagonmi)
   - Updated solution cofiguration 2 for QTMFCCompact project
   - Fixed one issue with duplicating material thickness attribute on trim line exported